Filipe-Bacof/metallica-api/Documentation.md

 #### Get Songs by Album Title:

-- Return Songs from the albuns that contains the searched name
+- Return Songs from the albuns that contains the searched name.
-- Without Lyrics
+- Without Lyrics.
 - Endpoint: `/song/album/magnetic`

 ```json